Skip to main content

 • Feeling depressed, anxious, agitated, hostile, aggressive, overly excited or hyperactive, or confused; or having suicidal thoughts

-Bupropion can cause drug interactions and shouldn’t be used with certain other drugs or supplements.
-Be sure your provider knows about everything you take, such as prescription drugs, vitamins, herbs, supplements, and any medicines you take on your own when you need them, like acetaminophen (Tylenol) or aspirin.
-Also be sure to tell every provider you see that you’re taking bupropion.
+Bupropion can cause medicine interactions and shouldn’t be used with certain other medicines or supplements.
+Be sure your provider knows about everything you take, such as prescription medicines, vitamins, herbs, supplements, and any medicines you take on your own.

 Nortriptyline

-If you and your health care provider decide to use this drug, be sure your provider and pharmacist know exactly what other drugs you’re taking before you start this medicine.
-Also be sure you know how to take it and how to taper off it when you are ready to stop.
-The dose of nortriptyline must be slowly lowered, since the drug cannot be stopped suddenly without the risk of serious effects.
-People with heart disease should use this drug cautiously.
-Be sure to tell all your health care providers that you are taking this drug.
+Also be sure you understand how to take it and how to taper off when you’re ready to stop.
+The dose of nortriptyline must be slowly lowered.
+It cannot be stopped suddenly without the risk of serious effects.

 Clonidine